Samuel Brooke

-Dr Samuel Brooke (1575–1631) was a Gresham Professor of Divinity (appointed 1612), a playwright, the chaplain of Trinity College, Cambridge and subsequently the Master of Trinity (1629–1631).
+Dr Samuel Brooke (c.
+1575–1631) was a Gresham Professor of Divinity (appointed 1612), a playwright, the chaplain of Trinity College, Cambridge and subsequently the Master of Trinity (1629–1631).
 He was known to be an Arminian and anti-Calvinist.
 In 1631 he was appointed archdeacon of Coventry.

 Life

 He was the son of Robert Brooke of York, the brother of Christopher Brooke who appears in George Wither's eclogues under the pastoral name of Cuddie.
 Samuel Brooke was educated at Westminster School and Trinity College, Cambridge, where he was admitted in 1596; he proceeded M.A.
 1604, B.D.
 1607, and D.D.
 1615.

 He was imprisoned for a short period, by the action of Sir George More, for secretly celebrating the marriage of John Donne with More's daughter.
 He was promoted to the office of chaplain to Henry Frederick, Prince of Wales, who recommended him (26 September 1612) as Gresham Professor of Divinity; he was later chaplain to both James I and Charles I.

 On 13 June 1618 he became rector of St Margaret, Lothbury, London, and 10 July 1621 was incorporated D.D. at Oxford.
 He was elected master of Trinity College, Cambridge, 5 September 1629, and on 17 November resigned his Gresham professorship.
 On 13 May 1631 Brooke was admitted archdeacon of Coventry, and he died 16 September 1632.
 He was buried without monument or epitaph in Trinity College Chapel.